Best new cars coming in 2022

 What can you expect to see in showrooms this year?
-Our guide reveals all
+Our in-depth guide reveals all

 - Page 1 - Superminis and family hatchbacks

 - Page 2 - Small SUVs and family SUVs

 - Page 3 - Large SUVs and fast SUVs

 - Page 4 - Coupes, convertibles, saloons and estates

 - Page 5 - Hot hatchbacks and MPVs

 - Page 6 - Cars coming in 2023 and beyond

 Cupra has revealed the Volkswagen ID.3-based Born, which is one of the first electric hot hatches.
 The Cupra Born gets a much bigger battery than standard cars, and promises over 330 miles of range and 0-31mph in just 2.9 seconds.
 It has rear-wheel drive and gets all the usual trademark Cupra copper touches, inside and out.